Latest deals from trusted retailers

 Maxi-Cosi makes much of the Laika’s city living credentials.
 It is not necessarily just a holiday compact, but rather aims to make city life more straight forward: improved comfort for your child, while promising a compact buggy that allows you to navigate transport and eateries with ease.

-You can buy the Maxi-Cosi Laika from John Lewis, Mothercare and Amazon
+You can buy the Maxi-Cosi Laika from Amazon

 What were your first impressions of the Maxi-Cosi Laika?

 My initial impressions were good, as the Laika arrived in a relatively small box and required no construction.
 It looks reserved but stylish and it is easy to get to grips with how it all works.
 It feels very compact.

 How does the Laika compare to other compact strollers you have tried?

 We have used the Babyzen Yoyo (see below, on the left) for many years, so it was our main benchmark to compare the Laika to.
 Admittedly, the Laika is more than £100 cheaper than the Yoyo, which is quite significant, but the price difference does show in some key areas.
 For example, it feels less sturdy and handles less smoothly.